nasa-jpl/osr-rover-code/README.md

 sudo systemctl enable osr startup.service
 ```

 At this point, your rover should be fully functional and automatically run whenever you boot it up!
 Congratulations and happy roving!!

-## 6 Other stuff

-For getting ssh to start before login: [https://askubuntu.com/a/681768 ](https://askubuntu.com/a/681768)